kontent-ai/smart-link/README.md

 > Kontent Smart Link SDK can be used to automatically inject smart links
 > to Kentico Kontent according to manually specified [HTML data attributes](https://www.w3schools.com/tags/att_data-.asp)
 > on your website.
-It also lets you connect your website with Web Spotlight (for faster editing and preview of your content).
+It also lets you connect your website with Web Spotlight for faster editing and preview of your content.

 ## Installation

-You can install this library using `npm`, or you can use global CDNs such as `jsdelivr` directly.
+You can install this library using `npm` or using global CDNs such as `jsdelivr`.

 ### npm